prebid/prebid.github.io/dev-docs/bidders/mgidX.md

 For the prebid server and prebid.js you only need to use one parameter: either placementId or endpointId

-For the prebid server, you must enable the adapter and set the endpoint (check file static/bidder-info/mgidX.yaml)
+For the prebid server, you must enable the adapter and set the endpoint based on your geographical region.
+Please refer to the file static/bidder-info/mgidX.yaml for details.